Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Introduction

 \item Furthermore, we design a variational weighting mechanism for different snapshots, with the goal to improve performance further while maintaining higher noise tolerance.
 The resulting reward is simple and straight-forward to implement, yet effective.

-\item We demonstrate that TIR outperforms the competing methods on multiple benchmarks with different settings, including DeepMind Control Suite (DMC)~\cite{dm_control} and Atari environments~\cite{atari}.
-In Atari games, TIR shows an overwhelming superiority to other competitive intrinsic-based methods.
-On DMC, we achieve state-of-the-art performance on 6 of 8 tasks across different domains compared to both intrinsic reward-based baselines and other pre-training strategies. \end{itemize}
+\item We demonstrate that our proposed TIR outperforms competing methods on multiple benchmarks with different settings, including DeepMind Control Suite (DMC)\cite{dm_control} and Atari environments\cite{atari}.
+In Atari games, TIR shows overwhelming superiority over other competitive intrinsic-based methods.
+On DMC, we achieve state-of-the-art performance on 8 of 12 tasks across different domains, compared to both intrinsic reward-based baselines and other pre-training strategies. \end{itemize}

+The remainder of this article is organized as following.
+In Section~\ref{relatedwork}, we review the related work about the intrinsic reward and low-rank regularization.
+In Section~\ref{methodology}, we introduce a novel intrinsic reward method named TIR and the mechanism that enables the agent to explore the environment by itself more efficiently.
+Further, in Section~\ref{experiment}, we show the performance of and analyze the main components in Section~\ref{furtheranalysis}, which illustrates TIR can achieve the promising performance and robustness compared to strong baselines.
+The main conclusions are covered in Section~\ref{conclusion}.